Artemis Program

 Day 5

-Orion docks with Starship HLS already in lunar orbit.
+Orion docks with Gateway station in lunar orbit.
+The crew prepares for descent.

 Day 6-7